a-bakos/go-playground/study-notes.md

   - `panic(error)` // stops execution, displays error message
   - `recover` // manages behaviour of a panicking goroutine

+- A Go project is called a module.
+A moduel is not just a source code, it is also a specification of the dependencies of the code within the module.
+Every module has a `go.mod` file in its root. `go mod init` to create this file which you shouldn't edit manually.
+- In a Go file, the first line is the package declaration.
+Go imports whole packages.
+- Don't forget the semi-colon insertion rule
+- Go assigns a zero value to any variable that is declared but not assigned a value
+- A Go literal is an explicitly specified number, char, or string.
+Go programs have four common and a fifth kind of literals.
+  - Integer literal: a sequence of numbers.
+Base 10 by default, but different prefixes are used to indicate other bases: 0b for binary (base 2), 0o for octal (base 8), or 0x for hexa (base 16).
+You can use underscorer to make long ints easier to read.

 ---

 go mod init <module-name> // kinda like cargo new